IBM/event-streams/_tutorials/monitoring-alerts.md

 The examples in this tutorial show you how to set up monitoring for both of these metrics, with the purpose of testing notification triggers, and also to have a production environment example.

 **Note:** Not all of the metrics that Kafka uses are published to Prometheus by default.
-The metrics that are published are controlled by a [ConfigMap](https://github.com/IBM/charts/blob/master/stable/ibm-eventstreams-dev/templates/metrics-configmap.yaml){:target="_blank"}.
+The metrics that are published are controlled by a ConfigMap.
 You can publish metrics by adding them to the ConfigMap.

-For information about the different metrics, see [Monitoring Kafka](https://docs.confluent.io/current/kafka/monitoring.html){:target="_blank"}.
+For information about the different metrics, see [Monitoring Kafka](https://kafka.apache.org/documentation/#monitoring){:target="\_blank"}.

 ## Setting the alert rule